rkt/rkt/Documentation/subcommands/image.md

 ## rkt image rm

-Given an image ID or image name you can remove it from the local store.
+Given multiple image IDs or image names you can remove them from the local store.

 ```
 # rkt image rm sha512-a03f6bad952b coreos.com/etcd